Matthew-Alaric/sdk-rebuild-eval/tools/command.line.tool/README.md

 | logProcessStatus         | [0\|1]                                         | 1 = Includes the process status information (from                                                                                                               |
 |                          |                                                | GWFileProcessMsg and GWFileProcessStatus) in the process log.
 This is an   optional flag that defaults to 0 to denote    no process status logging.             |

-If an XML configuration file is not specified on the command line, then GWFileConfigXml is not called before the specified document processing function is called.
+If an XML policy is not specified on the command line, then GWFileConfigXml is not called before the specified document processing function is called.

 #### Mapping - CLI Modes To Glasswall API